-The mining lease agreement is subject to a 3% net smelter royalty, and advance minimum royalty payments US\$25,000 per year, payable on January 1 each year (2016 - paid), for the remainder of the term of the mining lease.
-The mining lease can be extended year to year at the Company's option by making the advance minimum royalty payments.

-The Company may purchase 1% of the net smelter royalty for \$1,000,000 at any time during the remaining term of the mining lease or during any subsequent term.
+The mining lease agreement is subject to a 3% net smelter royalty and an annual advance minimum royalty payment of US\$25,000 per year.
+The mining lease can be extended year to year, at the Company's option, by continuing to make the advance minimum royalty payments.
+The Company may purchase 1% of the net smelter royalty for \$1,000,000 at any time during the term of the mining lease.